sbt/sbt-ci-release/readme.md

 repository.
 If you pushed a tag, make sure the tag version number starts with `v`.
 This error can happen if you tag with the version `0.1.0` instead of `v0.1.0`.

+### Failed: signature-staging, failureMessage:Missing Signature:

+Make sure to upgrade to the latest sbt-ci-release, which could fix this error.
+This failure can happen in case you push a git tag immediately after merging a branch into master.
+A manual workaround is to log into https://oss.sonatype.org/ and drop the failing repository from the web UI.
+Alternatively, you can run `sonatypeDrop <staging-repo-id>` from the sbt shell instead of using the web UI.

 ## Alternatives